-Table 2 Clearance of indigenous vegetation not located within a Significant Natural Area identified within Schedule 33.9 or within Alpine Environments: Non-Compliance 33.5.1 For indigenous vegetation clearance that is not addressed by Rules 33.5.2 - 33.5.4, the clearance of indigenous vegetation older than 15 years must not exceed 20,000m 2 in any continuous period of 5 years.
-RD 33.5.2 The clearance of indigenous vegetation must not exceed 500m2 in any continuous period of five years in Land environments with less than 20% remaining indigenous vegetation cover as defined by Threatened Environment Classification (TEC) version 2012 (refer to section 33.11).
-RD

-Table 2 Clearance of indigenous vegetation not located within a Significant Natural Area identified within Schedule 33.9 or within Alpine Environments: Non-Compliance 33.5.3 The clearance of indigenous vegetation (including cultivation or irrigation) in the following locations must not exceed a total of 50m2 in any continuous period of 5 years in the following locations: RD a.
+Table 2 Clearance of indigenous vegetation not located within a Significant Natural Area identified within Schedule 33.9 or within Alpine Environments: Non- Compliance 33.5.1 Where indigenous vegetation is less than 2.0 metres in height. Đ In any continuous period of 5 years the maximum area of indigenous vegetation that may be cleared is limited to: RD 33.5.1.1 500m2 on sites that have a total area of 10ha or less; and 33.5.1.2 5,000m2 on any other site.
+For indigenous vegetation clearance that is not addressed by Rules 33.5.2 - 33.5.4, the clearance of indigenous vegetation older than 15 years must not exceed 20,000m 2 in any continuous period of 5 years.
+33.5.2 Where indigenous vegetation is greater than 2.0 metres in height: Đ In any continuous period of 5 years the maximum area of indigenous vegetation that may be cleared is limited to: RD 33.5.2.1 50m2 on sites that have a total area of 10ha or less; and 33.5.2.2 500m2 on any other site.
+The clearance of indigenous vegetation must not exceed 500m 2 in any continuous period of five years in Land environments with less than 20% remaining indigenous vegetation cover as defined by Threatened Environment Classification (TEC) version 2012 (refer to section 33.11).
+33.5.3 The clearance of indigenous vegetation (including cultivation or irrigation) in the following locations must not exceed a total of 50m2 in any continuous period of 5 years in the following locations: RD a.
 On land that has not been cultivated or irrigated in the previous 20 years on plains, terraces and valley floors, including short tussock grassland, cushionfields or shrublands; or b.
 Indigenous forest or regenerating forest greater than 3 metres high; or c.
 Shrubland containing emergent indigenous trees greater than 3 metres high; or d.
 Matagouri (Discaria toumatou) shrubland that has a canopy of at least 1.5 metres high; or e.
-Diverse indigenous shrubland, where 'diverse' means three or more species of indigenous shrub or vine; or f.
+Diverse indigenous shrubland, where 'diverse' means three or more species of indigenous shrub or vine; or ŽĮ. f.
 Indigenous vegetation containing any one of: matai (Prumnopitys taxifolia), kahikatea (Dacrycarpus dacrydioides), weeping mapou (Myrsine divaricarta), Melicope simplex , Hebe rakaiaensis , Corokia cotoneaster , mountain ribbonwood (Hoheria glabrata), bog pine (Halocarpus bidwillii), celery pine (Phyllocladus alpinus), Hall's tōtara (Podocarpus laetus), kōwhai (Sophora microphylla), kānuka (Kunzea spp.), Hebe cupressoides , native brooms (Carmichaelia spp.), fierce lancewood (Pseudopanax ferox), Coprosma virescens , Coprosma crassifolia , Pimelea aridula , snow totara (Podocarpus nivalus), southern rata (Metrosideros umbellata), Coprosma intertexta , or any species of Olearia ; or g.
 Copper tussock (Chionochloa rubra subsp. cuprea) grasslands; or h.
-Subalpine shrubland or mixed shrub and tussock above 750m metres asl; or i.
+Subalpine shrubland or mixed shrub and tussock above 750m metres asl; or © i.
 Rocky habitats including rock outcrops and associated talus and boulderfield habitats.
 33.5.4 The clearance of indigenous vegetation must not exceed 10,000m 2 in any continuous period of 5 years, in areas dominated by narrow leaved snow tussock (Chionochloa rigida).
 RD